harrybridgen/Reactive/README.md

 # Reactive Language

 This is a small expression-oriented language compiled to bytecode and executed on a stack-based virtual machine.
+The Rust compiler/VM live in `src/`, and a bootstrapped Reactive compiler lives in `project/bootstrap/`.

 ## Values and Types